cyber-prophet/cy/README.md

   ==========================================================

 Flags:
-  --source <CompleterWrapper(String, 1895)> - choose the source to take random links from (default: 'forismatic.com')
+  --source choose the source to take random links from (default: 'forismatic.com')

 Parameters:
   n <int>: Number of links to append (optional, default: 1)